happyCoda/bimbo/README.md

 # bimbo
-A generic project boilerplate based on Gulp, Browserify, Eslint, Karma, Jasmint and Less.
+A generic project boilerplate based on Gulp, Browserify, Eslint, Karma, Jasmine, Browsersync and Less.

 ## Installation
 Library can be installed via downloading a git repo: